itays77/uniBuyProject/README.md

 ### Frontend Setup

-1. Clone the repository
-2. Enter the frontend dir
+1. Enter the frontend dir
-3. Install dependencies - npm install
+2. Install dependencies - npm install
-4. Create a `.env` file in the frontend directory and copy the correct values from the file
+3. Create a `.env` file in the frontend directory and copy the correct values from the file
 4. Start the frontend server - npm run dev (Will run on port 5173 by default.)

 ## Payment Integration